icemac/icemac.addressbook/README.txt

 - assign keywords to persons

-- search for persons by keyword
+- search for persons by keywords

 - import data from XLS (Excel) or CSV files